CapSap/paddy-mern-4/README.md

       A[Ecomm / HQ places a request] --> B{Can the store complete the request?}
-      B--yes store can process request---> C[Store updates request with IBT + Tracking] B--no store cannot process--->D[store updates order with feedback] D--->E[Ecomm / HQ acknowleges. request is updated or deleted] E-->A
+      B--yes store can process request---> C[Store updates request with IBT + Tracking] B--no store cannot process--->D[store updates order with feedback] D--->E{Ecomm / HQ acknowleges. request is updated or deleted}
+      E-->A
       E--Request is deleted--->I[Close request]
       C-->F[Ecomm / HQ  accpets IBT]